villares/material-aulas-py5/tutorials/the-four-py5-modes-overview.md

 ## A brief overview

-The **py5** library is usually used in these 4 ways, or coding strategies and contexts, we call "modes".
+The **py5** library can be used in these 4 ways, coding styles or contexts, we call "modes".
 More details can be found at [py5coding.org - The Four py5 Modes](http://py5coding.org/content/py5_modes.html)

 > [Special Notes for OSX Users](http://py5coding.org/content/osx_users.html)